openjdk/jdk/src/jdk.compiler/share/man/javac.md

     -   `finally`: Warns about `finally` clauses that do not terminate normally.

+    -   `identity`: Warns about use of a value-based class where an identity class is expected

     -   `incubating`: Warns about the use of incubating modules.

     -   `lossy-conversions`: Warns about possible lossy conversions